subhashis2204/project-annapurna/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Install dependencies: `npm install`
-3. Configure environment variables for APIs and services (e.g., Google Geocoding API key).
+3. Configure environment variables for APIs and services.
-4. Start the application: `npm start`
+4. Start the application: `nodemon index.js`
-5.
-6. Access the application in a web browser at `http://localhost:3000`.
+7. Access the application in a web browser at `http://localhost:3000`.
 If you have any questions or need further clarification, please feel free to reach out.
 We appreciate your contribution to making the Food Donation Application a success!

 # contributors